 Will your weak security leave your clients waiting in line?

-The recent Colonial Pipeline ransomware hack, which halted fuel distribution on the East Coast for nearly a week, is a prime example of such an incident.
+The recent Colonial Pipeline ransomware hack – which halted fuel distribution on the East Coast for a week – is a prime example of such an incident.

 Ransomware Attacks Are Common

 If you don’t pay attention to cybersecurity-related news, then ransomware attacks may seem rare to you.
 Perhaps that they only affect large enterprises and organizations.
 The reality is very different.

 In 2020, there were a total of 304 million ransomware attacks worldwide.
 That amounted to a 62 percent increase from the year prior.
 From time to time, cybercriminals pull off a headline-worthy attack, but most ransomware attacks never receive any publicity.